Saleh0694/MathML/README.md

 # Mathematical Machine Learning

-The repository contains material that was developed as lecture notes for the course "Mathematical Machine Learning" prepared for master students at Universität Hamburg.
+The repository contains material as lecture notes for a university course on "Mathematical Machine Learning".

-The focus of the course is laid on some mathematical topics in modern machine learning, such as the curse of dimensionality.
+The focus of the course is on some mathematical topics in modern machine learning, such as the curse of dimensionality.
 The script is accompanied by a computational lab, i.e., a collections of programming notebooks that exemplify problems mentioned in the script.

 ## Installation
 To use the computational lab make sure you have python, and jupyter notebook installed on your computer.
 To install all the required packages run